jmyoung/factorio-blueprints/railways/README.md

 ## Railworld Blueprint Set

 RHD, Not Chunk Aligned, 2-rail spacing, upgradable from 2 to 4 lanes.
 Perfect for 1-4 trains.
-Alignment is for exactly fitting a 1-4 train.
+Includes station adapters and tails.  *Not R&G wired*.

 Filename | Source | Notes
 --- | --- | ---